-Napa cabbage can give you texture options depends on parts, cooking time, and cutting way.
+Napa cabbage can give you texture options depending on parts, cooking time, and cutting way.

-If you plan to cook napa cabbage on the stove, it’s better to change cooking time depends on parts.
-White parts need more time to cook than leaves, so let’s divide white parts and leaves before throwing pots and pans.
+White parts called ribs need more time to cook than green leaves, so let’s divide white parts and leaves before throwing pots and pans.

 The Cutting Tips